 The concept of resilience was seen as important as, although having high resilience does not prevent negative impacts in events such as drought, it does help farmers to minimise the size and duration of these impacts.
 Resilience, however, is not ‘one size fits all’ approach.
 How resilient a farm will be depends on a number of factors – such as what is being produced, or external factors such as commodity prices or regional circumstances.

 Responses to the survey showed some clear trends.
 One of the most important actions identified was helping farmers to plan for and manage risk.
 Other activities that can help farmers cope better with drought include control of feral animals, improved water use efficiency, and supporting graziers to manage groundcover and build feed reserves.
-However, responses also highlighted areas needing further assessment as some practices that are generally understood to be beneficial were not perceived as improving drought resilience.

 The results showed that risk planning, rather than drought planning, was the stronger predictor of drought resilience.
 This suggests that it is important to engage not just in specific planning for drought but in realistic assessment of the range of risks that could occur on the farm, enabling farmers to better develop strategies to address all risks.

 PROVIDING GRANTS AND FACILITATOR SUPPORT FOR DROUGHT PLANNING

 Support packages rolled out by the ACT’s NRM organisation included an Australian Government funded grant program to support landholders in on-ground works for drought and climate change preparedness and planning.
 Funding supported actions such as fencing to manage stock more effectively and establishing a drought feedlot.

 The ACT NRM Regional Agriculture Landcare Facilitator also provided drought preparedness training and support to landholders via workshops including how to manage stock during dry periods, feed budgeting, grazing management, soil testing, stock management and land use mapping.
 For highlights from the grants program, click here.